kmgill/minesweeper/README.md

+# Mines Of Rust
-# Simple Rust Minesweeper implementation for when I'm bored
+## Simple Rust Minesweeper implementation for when I'm bored